 Other utility companies are looking even further down the line to transition from being purely energy providers to becoming energy service providers.
 SolarCity, a startup that designs, finances, and installs solar energy systems, has begun to shift towards a service-based model where they own, maintain, and operate people’s home batteries.

-In this system, customers pay a monthly fee to have solar panels and a house battery installed in their home—potentially connected to a hyper local community energy grid (microgrids)—and then have their home energy managed by the utility.
+In this system, customers pay a monthly fee to have solar panels and a house battery installed in their home—potentially connected to a hyper-local community energy grid (microgrids)—and then have their home energy managed by the utility.
 Customers would only pay for the energy they use, and modest energy users will see their energy bills slashed.
 They may even make a profit by using the surplus energy their homes generate to power their more power-hungry neighbors.

 What nearly free, limitless, clean energy really means

 By 2050, much of the world will have to entirely replace its aging energy grid and power plants.
 Replacing this infrastructure with cheaper, cleaner, and energy maximizing renewables just makes financial sense.
 Even if replacing this infrastructure with renewables cost the same as replacing it with traditional power sources, renewables still win.
-Think about it: unlike traditional, centralized power sources, distributed renewables don’t carry the same negative baggage like national security threats from terrorist attacks, use of dirty fuels, high financial costs, adverse climate and health effects, and a vulnerability to wide scale blackouts
+Think about it: unlike traditional, centralized power sources, distributed renewables don’t carry the same negative baggage like national security threats from terrorist attacks, use of dirty fuels, high financial costs, adverse climate and health effects, and vulnerability to wide-scale blackouts

-Investments in energy efficiency and renewables can wean the industrial world off coal and oil, save governments trillions of dollars, grow the economy through new jobs in renewable and smart grid installation, and reduce our carbon emissions by around 80 per cent.
+Investments in energy efficiency and renewables can wean the industrial world off coal and oil, save governments trillions of dollars, grow the economy through new jobs in renewable and smart grid installation, and reduce our carbon emissions by around 80 percent.

 As we head into this new energy era, the question we need to ask is: What does a world with unlimited energy really look like?
 How will it impact our economy?
 Our culture?
 Our way of life?
 The answer is: more than you think.

-We’ll explore what this new world will look like at the end of our Future of Energy series, but first we need to mention the other forms of renewable and nonrenewable energy that may power our future.
+We’ll explore what this new world will look like at the end of our Future of Energy series, but first, we need to mention the other forms of renewable and nonrenewable energy that may power our future.
 Next up: Renewables vs the Thorium and Fusion Energy Wildcards: Future of Energy P5.